amitkaps/full-stack-data-science/README.md

 An advanced version of the workshop, taught over two days, will cover the following additional topics

-1. Building data pipeline and models using `spark`
+1. Building data pipeline and models
 2. Deployment on cloud
 3. Automate the workflow (eg: using `airflow`)